 “I always had a passion for mental health and working with young people,” Amy said.
 “I was looking for opportunities to work with youth and the community, and this was a perfect blend of what I wanted to do.”

 In her role, she helps the parents, community, and school district staff in supporting the healthy development of all young people in the school district.
 It’s a big job—the Talawanda School District serves approximately 3,000 students in not only Oxford, but also the surrounding Oxford, Milford, Hanover, and Reily Townships.
-Her role frequently involved collaborating with businesses, doctors and pediatricians, clergy, government leaders, parents, teachers, school administrators, and many others.
+Her role frequently involves collaborating with businesses, doctors and pediatricians, clergy, government leaders, parents, teachers, school administrators, and many others.

 To help her do that, she relies on Know!
 Parent Tips.
 Know!
 Parent Tips are a free resource from Prevention Action Alliance for parents, teachers, and others who work with young people.
 They share timely information about how to have conversations with young people about substances, mental health, and a wide host of other health-related topics.
 Amy sends each, twice-monthly Know!
-Parent Tip to the Talawanda School District, Coalition members, and a list of community members.
+Parent Tip to the Talawanda School District, coalition members, and a list of community members.

 “Know!
 Parent Tips are a great tool to open the door and show the shared interests we have with our partners,” Amy said.
 “We all have a role to play in prevention.
 It is vital that every caring adult assesses who are those young people that I can talk to and help.”